yeastrc/proxl-web-app/docs/using/merged-peptide.rst

 The searches do not need to be from the same software pipeline.
 For example, different versions of the same program may be compared, or the results from entirely different programs (e.g., Kojak and XQuest) may be compared.
-Currently, the total number of merged runs must be 2 or 3 and must be from the same project.
+Currently, the total number of merged searches must be 2 or 3 and must be from the same project.
 Note, for the peptide view page seen when viewing a single search, see :doc:`/using/peptide`.